Kivo0/RoadSignDetector/README.md

 Copyrights 2018 , All Rights Reserved.
-you can use only if you mention the Author.
+you can use only if you mention the Authors.